 You can build REST applications in

-CA Live API Creatorwith connectivity to comma-separated values (CSV) files, tab-separated values (TSV), or other delimited type files.
+Layer7 Live API Creatorwith connectivity to comma-separated values (CSV) files, tab-separated values (TSV), or other delimited type files.
 You can connect to a file location and read text files with comma, tab, or user-defined column delimiter symbols as tables using this data source.
 With the JDBC driver installed,

 In this article: